cj-mills/christianjmills/posts/icevision-openvino-unity-tutorial/part-1/index.md

 ## Summary

-In this post, we finetuned an object detection model using the IceVision library and exported it as an OpenVINO IR model.
-Part 2 will cover creating a dynamic link library ([DLL](https://docs.microsoft.com/en-us/troubleshoot/windows-client/deployment/dynamic-link-library)) file in Visual Studio to perform inference with this model using OpenVINO.
+We now have a template to train a YOLOX model using IceVision and export it to OpenVINO.
+We started by setting up a Conda environment and importing the necessary dependencies.
+Then, we configured the Kaggle API to download the dataset and created a parser to process the data.
+We defined DataLoader objects and fine-tuned the model before preparing it for export.
+We implemented post-processing steps for the model output and generated a colormap to visualize model predictions.
+In part 2, we will learn how to create a dynamic link library (DLL) file in Visual Studio to perform object detection with our YOLOX model using OpenVINO.